 The Fabulous Sculpture and Mysterious Life of Edmonia Lewis

 Edmonia Lewis (c.
 1844-1907) was quite a force of nature.
-She was an African-American and Native-American woman who became an internationally-respected sculptor in the prejudiced 19th century.
-Her life was fascinating, but it’s difficult to uncover.
-Every source tells a slightly different story.
-Few primary documents, like letters or journals, survive for her.
+She was an African American and Native American woman who became an internationally-respected sculptor in the prejudiced 19th century.
+Her life was fascinating, but it’s difficult to uncover: every source tells a slightly different story.
+Only a few primary documents, like letters or journals of hers, have survived.
 Like many other artists throughout history, she was adept at telling her story differently according to her audience.

 Lewis didn’t have much formal artistic training, but it’s pretty clear that she made the most of what she got.
 Her sculpture is skillful and impressive.
 She worked in the then-popular Neoclassical style, making naturalistic, figurative, white marble sculptures derived from the tradition of ancient Greece and Rome.

-Edmonia Lewis also made some memorable sculptures of historical and Biblical African women.
+Edmonia Lewis also made some unique sculptures of historical and Biblical African women.
 These include Hagar in the Wilderness, a sympathetic portrayal of an Egyptian slave or servant who was exiled for having her master’s child.
-Then there’s Lewis’s masterpiece, The Death of Cleopatra.
+Then there’s Lewis’ masterpiece, The Death of Cleopatra.
 It’s a massive representation of Egypt’s last pharaoh killing herself with her famous asp.
 Like in almost every other area of her life, Lewis broke with convention by depicting Cleopatra after her suicide, rather than just before it.
-Her sculpture portrays Cleopatra as commanding, even in death, rather than sexy.
+Her sculpture portrays Cleopatra as commanding, even in death, rather than sensual.